WaterCoFire/opengl-demo/README.md

 ```

 For GLFW on Windows, download at https://www.glfw.org/download.html (Windows pre-compiled libraries).
 Change the path
 accordingly.
-If you are not using MinGW as toolchain, change to the correct lib directory.
+If not using MinGW as toolchain, change to the correct lib directory.

 **Linking GLFW on macOS (Apple Silicon)**